quii/learn-go-with-tests/intro-to-generics.md

 - Sleep on it
 - Another TDD cycle

 > OK, I'd like to try to see if I can generalise this thing.
-Thank goodness I am so smart and handsome because I use TDD, so I can refactor whenever I wish, and the process has helped me understand what behaviour I actually need before designing too much.
+Thank goodness I am so smart and good-looking because I use TDD, so I can refactor whenever I wish, and the process has helped me understand what behaviour I actually need before designing too much.

 - The abstraction feels nice!
 The tests are still passing, and the code is simpler
 - I can now delete a number of tests, I've captured the _essence_ of the behaviour and removed unnecessary detail